Pride and the Stonewall Uprising: An Explainer

 While more states work to pass laws to protect LGBTQ+ people, some states have also advanced anti-LGBTQ bills that target transgender members of the community, limit local protections and empower religion to discriminate.
 Members of the LGBTQ+ community face daily discrimination and in many states this discrimination is not legally prohibited.

-- 6.5 million LGBTQ+ people live in states without statutes to protect them from discrimination in public accommodations.
+• 31% of LGBTQ+ people live in the 21 states and 4 territories without statutes to protect them from discrimination in public accommodations, such as retail stores, restaurants, hotels, and banks as of June 2025

 The U.S. Supreme Court declared same-sex marriage legal in all 50 states with its 2015 decision in Obergefell v.
 Hodges; however, the Supreme Court’s 2022 decision in Dobbs v Jackson overturned a nearly 50 year precedent of Roe v.
 Wade and Justice Clarence Thomas specifically called for looking at the Obergefell v.
 Hodges decision suggesting that same-sex marriage could be under threat.